Gentle Giant: The Chrysalis years, part 1: Free Hand, Interview and Playing the Fool

 Dissatisfied with their deal with WWA, Gentle Giant signed a new deal with Chrysalis Records, with whom they would stay for the rest of their career.
 Although the band were still writing and performing some of the most complex rock music of the period, it was at this point that they began to polish and slightly simplify their songs for accessibility, in order to reach a wider audience (in particular an American one).
 Their efforts seemed successful enough to get 1975's Free Hand into the Top 50 of the album chart in the USA.
 Strongly influenced by the music of the Renaissance and Middle Ages as well as jazz-rock the album's songs reflected on lost love and damaged relationships, including the breakdown of the band's relationship with their former manager.
 It became one of the band's most popular and accessible releases.

 Gentle Giant's next release was 1976's Interview - another concept album, this time based around an imaginary interview with the band.
 The music pointedly poked fun at the state of the music industry and at the silly questions that rock stars are repeatedly asked in order to project an image for marketing.
 Ironically, this more satirical and subversive approach ultimately proved to be a symptom of the undermining of the band's work and artistic integrity.
 Derek Shulman later admitted, "I think Interview was the start of the erosion.
 I think the creative juices were starting to wane a little bit...
 I think Interview was the start of the slide towards the realization that this is a business now, and that's also a part of what the business had become.
 I was managing the band at the time and music business became a major business"."
 Despite this approach, the album did not repeat its predecessor's American chart success, peaking at No. 137.

-By this time, Gentle Giant had become a well-established live act in America and Europe, touring persistently and sharing stages with anyone from Sha Na Na to progressive rock contemporaries such as Jethro Tull and Yes.
-The band's notoriously virtuosic live act (featuring rapid-fire instrument-swapping and demanding rearrangements of the already complex studio pieces) made a powerful impression on audiences, meaning that Gentle Giant could equal almost any act on the bill.
-One 1975 show (at Detroit's Cobo Hall) saw them steal the show from both Gary Wright (debuting his Dream Weaver album) and Rick Wakeman (headlining with the touring version of The Myths and Legends of King Arthur and the Knights of the Round Table).
-In 1976 this side of the band was captured on the live album Playing the Fool - The Official Live, recorded during the European tour for Interview.
+By this time, Gentle Giant had established themselves as a prominent live act in both America and Europe, touring extensively and appearing alongside artists ranging from Sha Na Na to progressive rock contemporaries such as Jethro Tull and Yes.
+Their live performances, which featured frequent instrument changes between band members and rearranged versions of their studio material, were noted for their technical complexity.
+A 1975 concert at Detroit's Cobo Hall saw them perform on the same bill as Gary Wright who was debuting his Dream Weaver album) and Rick Wakeman, who was headlining with the touring production of The Myths and Legends of King Arthur and the Knights of the Round Table).
+In 1976, this aspect of the band's work was documented on the live album Playing the Fool - The Official Live, recorded during the European tour for Interview.